Skip to content

 For beginners, it is recommended to use some user-friendly tools that simplify the process of running local models:

-• Ollama: Operates through the command line, but it is very simple to install and use, focusing on running models quickly.
+• Ollama: Operates through the command line, but is very simple to install and use, focusing on running models quickly.

 Hardware Configuration and Model Size Reference Table

-X86 Laptop
+X86 Laptops

-Mid-to-high-end gaming laptop/mobile workstation (e.g., RTX 3060/3070/4060)8-16 GB VRAM + 16GB+ RAM4-bit - 16-bit (flexible choice)7B - 30B (Quantized)* Can run 7B and 13B models more comfortably and has the potential to try models around 30B (requires good quantization and optimization). * You can choose different quantization precisions according to your needs to achieve a balance between performance and model quality. * Suitable for exploring more types of medium and large models.
+Mid-to-High-End Gaming Laptop/Mobile Workstation (e.g., RTX 3060/3070/4060)8-16 GB VRAM + 16GB+ RAM4-bit - 16-bit (flexible choice)7B - 30B (Quantized)* Can run 7B and 13B models more comfortably and has the potential to try models around 30B (requires good quantization and optimization).* You can choose different quantization precisions according to your needs to achieve a balance between performance and model quality.* Suitable for exploring more types of medium and large models.

 ARM (Apple M Series)

-Nvidia GPU Computer
+Nvidia GPU Computers

-High-end discrete graphics (e.g., RTX 3090/4090, RTX 6000 Ada)24-48 GB VRAM8-bit - 32-bit (or even higher)7B - 70B+ (Quantized/Native)* Can run most open-source LLMs, including large models (such as 65B, 70B). * You can try higher bit precision (such as 16-bit, 32-bit) to obtain the best model quality, or use quantization to run larger models. * Suitable for professional developers, researchers, and heavy LLM users.
+High-End Dedicated Graphics Card (e.g., RTX 3090/4090, RTX 6000 Ada)24-48 GB VRAM8-bit - 32-bit (or even higher)7B - 70B+ (Quantized/Native)* Can run most open-source LLMs, including large models (such as 65B, 70B).* You can try higher bit precision (such as 16-bit, 32-bit) to get the best model quality, or use quantization to run larger models.* Suitable for professional developers, researchers, and heavy LLM users.

 Table Supplementary Notes